Tracking the Strait of Hormuz, gas and oil prices as war with Iran widens

 CNN is tracking the daily status of ships through the strait, the price of oil and the price of gasoline, including the average price at the pump in each US state.

-While international oil tankers remain stuck in the Persian Gulf, Iran has kept its own oil flowing through the strait since the conflict, because its ships are the only ones that can transit.
+While international oil tankers remain stuck in the Persian Gulf, Iran has kept its own oil flowing through the strait since the conflict began, because the country tightly controls who can use the waterway.

 US President Donald Trump is urging countries around the world to help reopen the strait.
 Many have not yet responded, though Trump told reporters Sunday that there have been “some positive responses.”

 The UK’s maritime agency has reported at least 14 attacks on vessels near the Strait of Hormuz.
-The waterway remains under “critical” threat even though no incidents have been reported in the past three days, according to the agency.
+The waterway remains under “critical” threat even though no attacks have been reported in the past six days, according to the agency.

 The war with Iran has sent oil prices higher for two primary reasons: a near shutdown of the Strait of Hormuz and a slowdown in oil production in the Middle East.